 As explored earlier, a common response to fears and concerns over the impact of artificial intelligence and automation is to point to the past.
 However, this approach only works if the future behaves similarly.
 There are many things that are different now than in the past, and these factors give us good reason to believe that the future will play out differently.

-In the past, technological disruption of one industry didn’t necessarily mean the disruption of another.
+In the past, the technological disruption of one industry didn’t necessarily mean the disruption of another.
 Let’s take car manufacturing as an example; a robot in automobile manufacturing can drive big gains in productivity and efficiency, but that same robot would be useless trying to manufacture anything other than a car.
 The underlying technology of the robot might be adapted, but at best that still only addresses manufacturing

 Another important distinction between now and the past is the speed of technological progress.
 Technological progress doesn’t advance linearly, it advances exponentially.
 Consider Moore’s Law: the number of transistors on an integrated circuit doubles roughly every two years.